GGX Specular Shading Model For Metallic Reflections

 Notice how the reflection of really bright lights (such as the sun) tend to have a really hot center to them, and then have this longer falloff.

-But here's an example from a Disney paper on the subject: Physically Based Shading At Disney
+Here's the original Disney paper on the subject: Physically Based Shading At Disney

 The first highlight is a reflection on real chrome which has been captured using far more controlled conditions than my tests above, the second is a GGX shader, and the 3rd is a Beckmann shader (closer to Blinn).
 Notice how the GGX shader looks close to how the real chrome reacts, with a sharp central highlight and then a softer falloff (called a tail).
 And notice how similar their real chrome example is to my photos.

-GGX Shader in Vray for 3dsmax
+GGX Shader

-So the examples below use the GGX shader in the newest Vray for 3dsmax, although the theory works the same for any GGX shader in any software.
 First, here's a simple reflective sphere with a single high intensity square area light shining at it.
 The sphere has a Vray Material set to the Ward shader, the previous best shader for metallic highlights.
 The shader also has a glossiness below 1 to make it a little rough (ie, the reflection blurry)

 Ward, 0.96 Glossiness